nx-lr/protea/readme.md

 Escaping rules apply, though in between brackets the backtick need not be escaped.
 Interpolation and formatting also applies but the interpolated result is usually escaped so to prevent generating invalid regular expressions.

-Trinity uses the [Oniguruma](https://github.com/kkos/oniguruma) regular expression flavor by default, the same regex engine that powers Ruby and PHP7.
-But it adds its own extensions and will be (re)implemented in Trinity.
+3nity uses the [Oniguruma](https://github.com/kkos/oniguruma) regular expression flavor by default, the same regex engine that powers Ruby and PHP7.
+But it adds its own extensions and will be (re)implemented in 3nity.

 ```dart
 `\b{wb}(fee|fie|foe|fum)\b{wb}`x